coff33ninja/linkwarden_enhancer/CONTRIBUTING.md

 Thank you for your interest in contributing to Linkwarden Enhancer!
 This document provides guidelines and information for contributors.

+## ⚠️ **Important Note**

+**This project has NO AFFILIATION with the official Linkwarden team.** This is an independent bookmark management tool.
+If you're looking to contribute to the official Linkwarden project, please visit: https://github.com/linkwarden/linkwarden

 ## 🚀 Getting Started

 ### Prerequisites